Mercy Hospital and Medical Center Chemical Dependency Intensive Outpatient

 Mercy Hospital and Medical Center Chemical Dependency Intensive Outpatient - Chicago, IL

 Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient is an addiction treatment center located at 2525 South Michigan Avenue, 4th Floor in the 60616 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient include anger management, 12 step rehabilitation and counseling for substance abuse.
-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides IOT, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
-It also provides inpatient dual diagnosis treatment and residential heroin abuse treatment.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides naltrexone administration, prescribes suboxone and buprenorphine maintenance.
+Some of the treatment approaches used by Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient include relapse prevention, 12-step rehab and anger management.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides intensive outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides inpatient treatment for co-occurring mental health and heroin use and residential heroin abuse treatment.

 Call (855) 489-3619 for 24/7 with treatment.